sovelten/musical-guacamole/README.md

 A MUD (Multi-User Dungeon) server written in Common Lisp, inspired by Dworkin's Game Driver (DGD) and LMUD, with the added reckless capability of running lisp code at your own risk and peril (don't start a real server with this on the internet).
 The name was inspired by the first repository name that github suggested to me.

-Very simple and raw at the moment, but the fact that it runs on lisp gives it some super powers, such as the ability to change the running image within the session.
+Very simple and raw at the moment, but the fact that it runs on lisp gives it some super powers, such as the ability to update the running image within the session.

+## Key Design Principles

+1. **Persistent Objects** - Game objects are persisted and changes are logged to enable recovery.
+2. **All power to the user** - You can eval lisp code directly within the game (could/should be restricted to admins in the future)
+3. **Hot Reloading** - No need to ever shut the server down for maintenance (WIP)

 ## Inspiration